 Catastrophe weaves together compelling stories and potent lessons learned from the calamitous Halifax explosion—the worst non-natural disaster in North America before 9/11.

 The region is back in town.
 Galloping urbanization has pushed beyond historical notions of metropolitanism.
-City-regions have experienced, in Edward Soja’s terms, “an epochal shift in the nature of the cit ...
+City-regions have experienced, in Edward Soja’s terms, “an epochal shift in the nature of ...

 Map Worlds plots a journey of discovery through the world of women map-makers from the golden age of cartography in the sixteenth-century Low Countries to tactile maps in contemporary Brazil.